ueqri/vis4mesh/README.md

 2. **Temporal and spatial overview to summarize execution behavior**

-   As a temporal overview, Vis4Mesh provides a *transaction vs. time graph* for the whole network and for each link.
+   As a temporal overview, Vis4Mesh provides a *birdview* and a *transaction vs. time graph* for the whole network.
 As a spatial overview, it displays the *topology* of the network in various colors based on the achieved bandwidth (or congestion level).
 With two types of overview, researchers can summarize both the network and execution behavior of a GPU program.

 3. **Sheer scalability to visualize millions of devices**